mkotsovoulou/ods6001a/assignments/assignment4/README.md

 - if the document contains multiple sentences (more than one period) its a paragraph.
 - Every paragraphs ends with a new line character ("\n") if the text contains more than one new line character is a document.

+- ask the user to provide the filename
+- display 'File not found' if the user types an invalid filename

 Remember to strip all spaces before and after your string before proceeding.
 You can replace all instances of two spaces with one space.